microsoft/movie-db-java-on-azure/deployment/README.md

 * **[STEP 2 - Clone the sample application and customize it for your environment](#step2)**

 <a name="step1"></a>
-## STEP 1 - Install the required developer utilities for your operating system ##
+## STEP 1 - Install the required developer utilities for your operating system by following the instructions in below sections:

-1. Install the **Azure CLI** by using the instructions at <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli>.

-1. Follow the instructions for your operating system in the following sections:

    - [MacOS](#macos)
    - [Linux](#linux)